 - Better mobility: If you have to move a lot with the generator, don’t hesitate to take the diesel generator instead of a propane generator.
 The propane generator will have two separate units; the cylinder and the generator itself, while the diesel generator is only the generator itself.

 - Fuel efficient: You will get much better fuel efficiency with a diesel generator than a propane generator.
-You can get over 35.7 megajoules per litter while the propane can give you only about 26 MJ/liter.
+You can contact over 35.7 megajoules per litter while the propane can give you only about 26 MJ/liter.

 There are some disadvantages of using a diesel generator instead of propane or gasoline generators, such as:

-- Lowder: The diesel generators are far louder than the propane generators as a counterpart, which can be bummer.
+- Lowder: The diesel generators are far louder than the propane generators as a counterpart, which can be a bummer.